“I am brave, I am bruised, I am who I’m meant to be. This is me.”

 Hi, I'm Kenzie

-Hey, my name is McKenzie Mott and I am the bereavement doula of Creative Ways to Grieve.
+Hey, my name is McKenzie Mott and I am the forget me not doula of Creative Ways to Grieve.

 Life is weird isn’t it?
 There are so many things that happen to us, so many trials that lead us to where we are.
 I have had a good share of trials in my life that have lead up to this point and I have learned so much from them.
-There is one trial that I want to learn deeply from; and it is this; my son died…. my beautiful baby boy.
+There is one trial that I want to learn deeply from; and it is this; my son lived and then he died…. my beautiful baby boy.
 So what will my life look like now?
 Who will I become, and how can I find space to help others?
-I couldn’t find the support I so desperately wanted so I decided to create this space to grieve and share with others and here I am!
+It took me a while to find and create the support I so desperately wanted.
+I decided to create this space to grieve and share with others and here I am!
 I hope you find joy in this journey with me.

 There is nothing wrong with you.